 The history and origin of Sunflower

 The name “Sunflower” comes from the plant’s tendency to reposition itself to face the sun, hence the name.
 Its genus name, Helianthus, came from the Greek words “helios” which means sun, and “anthos” meaning flower.
-Sunflowers are said to have been domesticated 3000 to 5000 years ago by Native Americans.
-They can be used primarily as edible seeds.
-Later, they were introduced to Europe in the early 16th century and later made their way into Russia.
-In Russia, they were developed and drowned on an industrial scale by the oilseed cultivators.
-This oilseed cultivation process has been reintroduced to North America in the middle of the 20th century.
+Native Americans domesticated sunflowers 3,000 to 5,000 years ago, primarily using them for their edible seeds.
+In the early 16th century, Europeans introduced sunflowers to their continent, and they eventually reached Russia.
+There, oilseed cultivators developed sunflower farming on an industrial scale.
+In the mid-20th century, this oilseed cultivation process returned to North America.
 When North America began to produce and breed sunflowers, the new breed of the Helianthus. started to distribute in new geographical areas.

 There was also mythology about why sunflowers turn towards the sun.
 It was said that a water nymph named Clytie adored the God of the Sun, Apollo.
 At first, Apollo loved Clytie too, but he turned his affections towards another nymph.
 Because of her rage and jealousy, Clytie told the other nymph’s father, and as punishment, the nymph is buried alive.
 Outraged, Apollo turned Clytie into a sunflower, but because Clytie’s love for Apollo was so strong, she always watched him move across the sky every day, as to how the sunflowers follow the sun.